Even Paladin Deck List Guide (Rastakhan's Rumble January 2019)

 |Paladin Cards||Neutral Cards|

-This cheap deck cuts out some expensive cards like Sunkeeper Tarim, Avenging Wrath, and The Lich King and instead uses some cheap substitutes like Silver Sword, Crystal Lion, and Dark Conviction.
+This cheap deck cuts out some expensive cards like Sunkeeper Tarim and The Glass Knight and instead uses some cheap substitutes like Silver Sword, Crystal Lion, and Dark Conviction.
 These changes take away some of the burst damage from the deck and align the strategy closer to that of Dude Paladin.
 You should put in additional effort to maintain control of the board at all times due to the severe lack of burst damage available.